steadylearner/Python_Tkinter_Example/README.md

 It translates the input text to what you set at settings whenever a user type something.
 It is debounced for a second because there are some rate limits from the google translator service we use for this app.

-This will prevent the request is sent to it whenver user type and stop the app to work.
+This will prevent the request is sent to it whenever user type and stop the app to work.

 ```py
 input_text_value = tk.StringVar()